How Much Does BetterHelp Cost? Understanding Online Therapy Pricing

 - Local support groups or group therapy: You can also explore local support groups or group therapy options in your area, which can be more affordable than individual therapy.

-- Employee Assistance Programs (EAPs): Consider checking with your employer to see if they offer an EAP—you may be able to receive free short-term counseling services through the program.
+- Employee assistance programs (EAPs): Consider checking with your employer to see if they offer an EAP.
+You may be able to receive free short-term counseling services through the program.
+Free counseling, even in the short term, can make a difference in mental health challenges.

-- Nonprofits: Some nonprofits offer affordable therapy or other support options, oftentimes for certain special groups.
+- Nonprofits: Some nonprofits offer affordable therapy or other support options, oftentimes for certain groups.
+Local nonprofits may help you find free therapy options.

 - Crisis hotlines: If you are in a crisis, you can call or text the 988 Suicide & Crisis Lifeline at any time for free support.

-- 7Cups: Online platforms such as 7Cups offer free, community-based online support, but it is important to note that the free support is not considered professional therapy.
+- Online support platforms: Some virtual platforms offer free, community-based online support, but it is important to note that the free support is not considered professional therapy and is typically provided by untrained volunteers.

-- University training clinics: Some universities have university training clinics where students can provide mental health services under supervision, often at a low cost.
+- University training clinics: Some universities have university training clinics where students in the process of becoming therapists can provide mental health services under supervision, often at a low cost.

-- FSA/HSA cards for payment: If you have an FSA or HSA, you may be able to use these pre-tax funds to pay for eligible healthcare expenses such as in-person or online therapy services, like BetterHelp.
+- FSA/HSA cards for payment: If you have an FSA (flexible spending account) or HSA (health savings account), you may be able to use these pre-tax funds to pay for eligible healthcare expenses, such as in-person or online therapy services.

 - BetterHelp financial aid: BetterHelp offers financial aid to some users depending on income and employment status, which can make therapy significantly more affordable in some cases.

-- Health insurance: For those who have health insurance, finding therapy services covered by your insurance plan can also help lower costs.
-Insurance plans may not always cover online therapy services, but some online therapy providers are expanding coverage options, such as BetterHelp.
+- Health insurance: For those who have health insurance, finding therapy services covered by your insurance plan can lower costs.
+Insurance plans may not always cover online therapy services, but some online therapy providers are expanding coverage options.
 Coverage may vary by plan, provider, and therapist availability.

 Is online therapy effective?